umazalakain/lightweight-motion/README.rst

 Requirements
 ------------

 In addition to the requirements denoted in `setup.py`, lightweight-motion requires OpenCV 2.x.
 If you plan to make use of HTTP cameras, you need OpenCV 2.4 or higher.
 You can currently find it in debians experimental repos.
-Sadly, if you are on a Raspberry Pi, you need to compile it yourself.
+Sadly, if you are on a Raspberry Pi, you need to `compile it yourself <http://mitchtech.net/raspberry-pi-opencv/>`_.

 Note